 Love, our world needs more love.
 For us, Valentine’s Day on February 14th is the best day to remember how important it is to show your love to the people you hold most dear.
 It is about love for another human being and to accept, to respect and to embrace its uniqueness.
 We are happy to share some of our gay love moments from our travels with you on a day that is made for love, romance and time together.
 If you don’t have a present for your girlfriend, boyfriend or simply the person you love, just give him or her a kiss.
 In our eyes, a love-kiss is the best way of sharing affection to someone on the most intimate way.
 Why cannot be every day as full of love as Valentine’s Day?
 Our plan for 2017: bring equal love to the world and celebrate it every possible moment.
 See you around the world and don’t forget to travel with us on Instagram #coupleofmen.
 Enjoy our Valentine’s Day Gay Kisses #lovewins ❤️

-Coming Out – Karl’s story of finding his true self.
-Today, I am 36 years old living together with the man of my life and our tomcat in Amsterdam.
+HOME: Today, I am 36 years old living together with the man of my life and our tomcat in Amsterdam.
 I am having a rainbow family with two children together with three wonderful human beings.
 My parents are proud of who I am, they love and appreciate my partner and support me in anything I am doing.
-I have a gay brother whom I love very much.
-And I can see a lot of this wonderful world while supporting LGBTQ+ that are not as blessed as I am with love.
 But it wasn’t always like that.

-CAMBODIA: In addition to the two genders, male and female, Cambodia’s national language Khmer also knows the third gender kteuy, which describes a person who has the physical characteristics of one gender but the behavior of the other.
-However, the linguistics here is already much further than the situation for LGBT people in the country.
-Although a gay pride has been taking place regularly in the capital Phnom Penh since 2003, Prime Minister Hun Sen also made negative headlines because he rejected his lesbian adoptive daughter in 2007.
+CAMBODIA: Additionally to the two genders, male and female, Cambodia’s national language Khmer also knows the third gender kteuy, describing a person who has the physical characteristics of one gender but the behavior of the other.

 The two men Pavel Stotcko and Evgenii Voitsekhovskii met via the Russian online network VKontakte and fell in love.
 Pavel’s family knew that the two men lived together, but homosexuality was kept from their fathers.
 Pavel’s mother, in turn, knew but preferred the word friendship when she spoke of the two.